machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 Repeats the current episode.

 **Description**
 Use this tool when the current episode should be retried.
-Ghostwriter restarts the same episode and preserves the existing project context, which allows a workflow to retry after updating temporary state.
+Ghostwriter restarts the same episode and preserves the existing project context, which is useful after updating workflow state.

 **Features**
 - Repeats the current episode.